totalAldo/zxfer/README.md

 has 8 cpu cores.
 Use `-x8` to run 8 parallel `zfs list` commands in the source host.
 Begin replication of the first pool in the background so that both host pools are replicated in parallel.
-+ `/bin/sh ./zxfer/zxfer -vdz -x8 -F -O user@host -R zroot tank/backups/ &`
++ `/bin/sh ./zxfer/zxfer -vdz -j8 -F -O user@host -R zroot tank/backups/ &`

-From the same host, use `zstd -9 -T0` compression on the source, and `-Y` repeat replication until there are no changes in the destination
+From the same host, use `zstd -9 -T0` compression on the source, and `-Y` to repeat replication until there are no changes in the destination.
-+ `/bin/sh ./zxfer/zxfer -vd -Z 'zstd -9 -T0' -Y -x8 -F -O user@host -R tank tank/backups/`
++ `/bin/sh ./zxfer/zxfer -vd -Z 'zstd -9 -T0' -Y -j8 -F -O user@host -R tank tank/backups/`

 ## Ideas for further improvements
 + if the delete option is specified, list the source snapshots without